cpm650/GRTWebsite/README.txt

-This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/)
+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit: (http://www.openssl.org/)

 ========
 This project contains all the source code for the Gunn Robotics Team Website.